rodrigozsilveira/Programming-Language-with-C-Interpreter/README.md

 There are 3 example programs in (C--) already, but to run your own you have to:

- * CCreates parser and lex -> run this if changes are made to lexer.l or parser.y.
+ * Create parser and lex -> run this if changes are made to lexer.l or parser.y.
 ```powershell
 flex lexer.l
 bison -d parser.y
 ```

- * Creates interpreter -> skippable if no changes were made.
+ * Create interpreter -> skippable if no changes were made.
 ```powershell
 gcc -o interpreter parser.tab.c lex.yy.c
 ```
- * Runs the interpreter for desired txt example code, then compiles the translated code and runs it.
+ * Run the interpreter for desired txt example code, then compiles the translated code and runs it.
 ```powershell
 .\interpreter example.txt
 gcc output.c -o program